Hedgehog Food List: What to Feed Them With?

 What to Avoid?

-The following can be poisonous or could upset their stomach so make sure their don’t eat them at all.
+The following can be poisonous or could upset their stomach, so make sure they don’t eat them at all.

 - Dairy:

-- Milk, specially if it is full cream.
+- Milk, especially if it is full of cream.

 - Fruits: